-In order to determine the potential winnings o a single bet, one has to multiply the staked amount by the odds offered by the online bookmaker.
+To determine the potential winnings o a single bet, one has to multiply the staked amount by the odds offered by the online bookmaker.
 That means that for every £10 you stake you’ll get £25 in return if the bet wins, thus £15 the profit you’d make by backing these odds.

 The wagers can be placed on several betting markets, depending on the sport and the reputation of the competition.
-For example, some of the most common markets in football are: 3-way betting – 1X2, Double Chance – 1X/X2/12, Goal Totals – Under/Over X goals, Both Teams To Score, Correct Score, and Asian Handicaps.
+For example, some of the most common markets in football are 3-way betting – 1X2, Double Chance – 1X/X2/12, Goal Totals – Under/Over X goals, Both Teams To Score, Correct Score, and Asian Handicaps.
 In basketball we’ve got: Points Spread (Handicap), Moneyline (Outright Winner), Points Totals (Over/Under) and Player Totals, among others.

 What Is An Accumulator, Multi Bet, Acca Bet Or Parlay?

-A multiple bet explained simply is when you place a combination of selections on a single bet slip.
+A multiple bet is when you place a combination of selections on a single bet slip.
 Bets involving a minimum of two selections are also known as parlays.
-Note that all selections must be successful in order for the bet to win.
+Note that all selections must be successful for the bet to win.
 The basic bet types and betting markets are usually accepted as part of a multiple selections bet, but there are exceptions (i.e. outright bets can not be placed as accumulator betting slips with every online bookmaker).

 The double is a single bet placed on two selections.
-Usually, bookies don’t allow punters to combine two or more predictions from the same sporting even on a ticket, other than those that are already combined and come as part of a single prediction in their offer, of course.
+Usually, bookies don’t allow punters to combine two or more predictions from the same sporting event on a ticket, other than those that are already combined and come as part of a single prediction in their offer, of course.

 A treble is the same type of bet as a double, the only difference being the number of selections: three.
-Then there are the fourfold accumulators, the fivefold accumulator, the six fold accumulators, the sevenfold accumulators, the eightfold accumulators and so on.
+Then there are the fourfold accumulators, the fivefold accumulator, the six-fold accumulators, the sevenfold accumulators, the eightfold accumulators and so on.
 Remember that the term fold means nothing more than the number of selections that you’ve added on the betting slip.
-So a five fold footy acca is a bet on 5 football predictions combined into one large bet.
+So a fivefold footy acca is a bet on 5 football predictions combined into one large bet.

 What Is A Combination or System Bet?